 - Consider how taking out a new loan can further impact your credit.
 Before you go through with your decision to borrow, expend all other options like borrowing from friends and family or, if you’re an entrepreneur, an interest-free loan from a platform like Kiva.org.
 If you do go through with taking out a loan with compromised credit, your greatest concern should be making payments on time so you don’t aggravate your credit situation.

-- Car title loans: small, short term loan with higher than average rates which uses the title of your car as collateral.
+- Car title loans: small, short-term loans with higher than average rates which use the title of your car as collateral.
 They range from $100-$5,550, according to the FTC.

 - Payday (cash advance, guaranteed) loans: short term, high-interest loans with no credit check for immediate cash.
 Advertised in the radio, television, and even the mall as “GET CASH FAST.”

 - Soft credit pull: also called a soft inquiry, looks into your credit history without impacting your credit score.
 Creditors will initially use this to check if you are eligible for their loans and grant pre-approval.

 - Hard credit pull: a credit inquiry that will deduct points from your credit score.
 This is done when the bank is running an official approval for a loan.